The biggest benefits of agile

 Ever wondered what agile really is?
 What the benefits of implementing an agile team are?
 Or why agile projects are often more successful?
 Below is an overview of the Agile Principles, the core framework around how to operate agile projects.
+These are the agile principles:

 1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.